Denied Car Insurance? How to Request Reconsideration and Get Approved

 Step-by-Step Reconsideration Process

 Step 1 — Review the Denial Letter Read the denial letter carefully.
 Note the exact stated reason, any deadline for appeal (typically 30–180 days), and submission instructions.
+Quote the denial reason directly in your letter — it signals that you've read and understood the decision.

 Step 2 — Pull Your Records Order your motor vehicle report (MVR) from your state DMV, and request your free consumer report from the CRA listed on the adverse action notice.
 Look for errors — wrong violation dates, accidents attributed to you incorrectly, or outdated information that should have aged off.

 Step 3 — Dispute Any Errors First If you find inaccuracies, file a formal dispute with the CRA or DMV before submitting your reconsideration letter.
 Correcting an error gives you far stronger grounds for appeal.
-For issues related to a denied insurance application, fixing the root cause is always the most effective path.
+For issues related to a denied insurance claim or application, fixing the root cause is always the most effective path.

 • Your full name, policy application number, and denial date

-• Your rebuttal with supporting facts
+• Your rebuttal with supporting facts and policy language references

-• A list of attached documentation
+• A list of all attached documentation

 • A polite request for full reconsideration and a response deadline (30 days)